 In connection with the FDA approval of the BLA for BIVIGAM on December 19, 2012, Biotest committed to perform two additional post-marketing studies, a pediatric study to evaluate the efficacy and safety of BIVIGAM in children and adolescents, and a post-authorization safety study to further assess the potential risk of hypotension and hepatic and renal impairment in BIVIGAM-treated patients with primary humoral immunodeficiency.
-The Pediatric study for BIVIGAM has been completed, and the safety study is still pending completion.
-ADMA has assumed the remaining obligations, and the costs of the studies will be expensed as incurred as research and development expenses.
-For the years ended December 31, 2022 and 2021, the Company incurred expenses related to these studies of \$2.2 million and \$1.7 million, respectively.
-The Company currently expects to incur expenses of approximately \$2.0 million to complete these studies, with both studies anticipated to be completed by June of 2023.
+These studies were required to be completed by June 30, 2023.
+Both studies have been completed and the study reports have been submitted to the FDA.
+ADMA had assumed the remaining obligations, and the costs of the studies were expensed as incurred as research and development expenses.
+For the years ended December 31, 2023, 2022 and 2021, the Company incurred expenses related to these studies of \$1.7 million, \$2.2 million and \$1.7 million, respectively.

 In connection with the FDA approval of ASCENIV on April 1, 2019, the Company is required to perform a pediatric study to evaluate the safety and efficacy of ASCENIV in children and adolescents.
-For the years ended December 31, 2022 and 2021, the Company incurred expenses related to this study in the amount of \$0.5 million and \$0.6 million, respectively.
-The Company expects to incur expenses of approximately \$1.5 million to complete this study, which is required to be completed by June of 2023.
+For the years ended December 31, 2023, 2022 and 2021, the Company incurred expenses related to this study in the amount of \$1.0 million, \$0.5 million and \$0.6 million, respectively.
+The Company expects to incur expenses of approximately \$1.5 million to complete this study, which is required to be completed by June of 2026.